mikongame/Module-3-Project-2-ML-Fraud-Detection/your-code/README.md

 #### Machine Learning Models
  Few models were trained using different algorithms on the resampled dataset:
-* The algorithms used were `SVC`, `MultinomialNB`,`LinearSVC`, `LogisticRegression`, `BernoulliNB`, `GradientBoostingClassifier`,`MLPClassifier`, `KNeighborsClassifier`, `DecisionTreeClassifier`, `RandomForestClassifier`,  and `GaussianNB`.
+* The algorithms used were `SVC`, `MultinomialNB`,`LinearSVC`, `LogisticRegression`, `BernoulliNB`, `GradientBoostingClassifier`,`MLPClassifier`, `KNeighborsClassifier`, `DecisionTreeClassifier`, `RandomForestClassifier` and `GaussianNB`.

 <img src="images/models_evaluation.PNG" align="middle">

-* The table shows the results of training the different algorithms on the resampled dataset.
-The best results, looking for high specificities while still having high f1 scores, were obtained from MLPClassifier, KNeighborsClassifier, DecisionTreeClassifier and RandomForestClassifier.
+The table shows the results of training the different algorithms on the resampled dataset.
+The best results, looking for high specificities while still having high F1 scores, were obtained from MLPClassifier, KNeighborsClassifier, DecisionTreeClassifier and RandomForestClassifier.

 #### Fine tuning of the best models (cambiar)
 Althought the metrics of the different models are really good, we can still improve the performance of the models.
 Therefore, a fine tuning of the different parameters of the best models was performed.